alecthomas/chroma/README.md

 highlighted HTML, ANSI-coloured text, etc.

-Chroma is based heavily on [Pygments](http://pygments.org/), and includes translaters for Pygments lexers and styles.
+Chroma is based heavily on [Pygments](http://pygments.org/), and includes translators for Pygments lexers and styles.

 ## Table of Contents